-The Employment Land Study 2014 forecasts a need for around 2.26ha less industrial and storage & distribution land over the 10 year life of the Island Development Plan.
-This quarter a net total of 0.89ha of land was added to the portfolio.
+The Employment Land Study 2014 forecasts a need for around 2.26ha less industrial and storage & distribution land (sites with or without premises) over the 10 year life of the Island Development Plan.
+This quarter a net total of 0.08ha of land was given permission for an industrial or storage or distribution use.
+This compares with an addition of 0.28ha in the previous quarter.

-The sites added / lost from the portfolio were:
+The sites added / lost from the supply of industrial or storage or distribution land were: